Burrow's big game leads No. 5 LSU past Ole Miss, 45-16

+It was an encouraging sight for the Tigers as the toughest part of their schedule nears.

+"LSU used to be a running offense," said receiver Justin Jefferson, who had five catches for 99 yards and two touchdowns, and was one of nine Tigers with a reception.
+"Spreading the ball around like we do now is a very good feeling for this offense, especially the receivers."

-Burrow had his best game by far for LSU (5-0, 2-0 SEC) since arriving this year as a graduate transfer from Ohio State, completing 18 of 25 passes to nine different receivers.
-His 388 yards of total offense were fourth-most in a single game in LSU history.
+Burrow had his best game by far for LSU (5-0, 2-0 SEC) since arriving this year as a graduate transfer from Ohio State, completing 18 of 25 passes.
+His touchdown run went for 35 yards and his 388 yards of total offense were fourth-most in a single game in LSU history.

+"I'm excited about the play of Joe Burrow," said LSU coach Ed Orgeron, whose team will play No. 2 Georgia on Oct.
+13 and No. 1 Alabama on Nov.
+3. "Joe can make the throws.
+I know he can make the decisions and I know he can scramble.

+Jefferson's touchdowns went for 65 yards on a crossing route and 5 yards on a perfectly placed fade to the left corner of the end zone.

+Ja'Marr Chase scored LSU's first touchdown with a difficult leaping grab of a 21-yard timing pass along the right sideline.

 "When this offense is running smoothly, we have a lot of different playmakers that get to touch the ball," Burrow said.
-"What you look for in an offense is balance and we did that pretty well tonight."
+"What you look for in an offense is balance and we did that pretty well."

-Two of Burrow's touchdown passes went to Justin Jefferson, the first for 65 yards on a crossing route.

-Freshman Ja'Marr Chase scored LSU's first touchdown with a difficult leaping grab of a 21-yard timing pass along the sideline.

 Clyde Edwards-Helaire and Nick Brossette each had short TDs rushing and LSU finished with 281 yards on the ground for 573 yards of total offense.